Richard Harwood – Cello

 Contemporary music is important to Richard and he’s premiered solo works written for him by Dominic Muldowney, Martin Butler, Christopher Gunning, Alex Heffes, Fernando Velázquez, Benjamin Wallfisch and given the European premiere of David Horne’s Zip with the composer at the piano.
 In recent years, he has developed a close association with Judith Weir and regularly performs her Unlocked for solo cello.

 Richard was appointed principal cellist of the Royal Philharmonic Orchestra at the beginning of 2018.
-He has also been a principal of the John Wilson Orchestra, and guest principal at the London Symphony, Academy of St.Martin-in-the-Fields, BBC Symphony Orchestra and RTÉ Concert orchestras.
+He has also been a principal of the John Wilson Orchestra, and guest principal at the London Symphony, Academy of St.Martin-in-the-Fields, BBC Symphony Orchestra, The Royal Opera House and RTÉ Concert orchestras.

 Richard began his studies with Joan Dickson, before continuing with other eminent teachers such as Steven Doane, David Waterman, Heinrich Schiff (University of Music and Dramatic Art, Vienna) and Ralph Kirshbaum (Royal Northern College of Music, Manchester).
 He complemented his studies by taking master classes and lessons with Mstislav Rostropovich, Janos Starker, Steven Isserlis, Boris Pergamenschikow, Miklós Perényi, Bernard Greenhouse, Valentin Erben (Alban Berg Quartet), William Pleeth, Zara Nelsova and Ferenc Rados.